Get rid of Sky TV and save money on your television

 2. Freesat is the confusingly similarly titled free satellite service, which is operated as a joint venture between the BBC and ITV.
 Freesat uses your existing satellite dish, so you can simply unplug your Sky box and plug the Freesat one in.
 It, too, picks up the free-to-view channels available on satellite.
 Media UK lists channels available on Freesat.
 There are no subscription costs at all with Freesat, so once you've bought the box, you're sorted.
 A typical Freesat box will offer both HD and SD pictures, and an integral hard-disc recorder.
 Most boxes also include access to services like the BBC iPlayer for catch-up TV.
 A box can cost you as little will cost you around £50: browse through Amazon's Freesat HD recorders.

-Freeview is television through your aerial, rather than through your satellite dish.
+3. Freeview is television through your aerial, rather than through your satellite dish.
 Accordingly, this picks up a different, and smaller, choice of channels - we list channels available on Freeview.
 So: why on earth would you want it?
 For a few reasons.
 First, you still get many of the decent channels that you're probably watching: Dave, in particular, is a channel which is paid-for on satellite but free on Freeview.
-You can also get HD: though you'll be limited to up to five channels.
+You can also get HD for all the BBC channels (except BBC Parliament), ITV, Channel 4, and Al Jazeera.
 And because it works through your aerial, it doesn't matter if one of the reasons you'd like to ditch Sky is because the dish looks ugly or has stopped working properly.
 Freeview HD recorders are a little more expensive than Freesat ones (because they're brand new), and Amazon has a good list of Freeview HD recorders.
 By the way: Freeview itself is free, but there are some paid channels on there too.

 Other things to watch out for

 Want Dave or 4 Music?
 These are paid-for on satellite, but free on Freeview.